hshadman/2d_conformational_landscape_map/code_input_output.md

 **PyConforMap.`save_GW_chain_to_csv`** (**direc_and_filename** = './GW_chain_simulation.csv')

 Saves the current GW reference chain simulation to a csv file.
+Saves by default to current directory.

 **direc_and_filename** : **_string, optional_**<br>
 &ensp;&ensp;The directory and filename in which to save the file.
 Default './GW_chain_simulation.csv'.